 The security poverty line broadly defines a divide between the organizations that have the means and resources to achieve and maintain mature security postures to protect data, and those that do not.

 Why spend your time and resources trying to sell to a group that has to say "no" more often than not right now?

 Larger, more established cybersecurity companies who already have traction in the Fortune 2000 and up stand to gain the most traction and benefit the most from this uneven recovery.

-As there has been an increasing focus on securing critical sectors snd public-private partnerships, cybersecurity companies who have a foothold or focus in the critical infrastructure space or those serving national agencies stand to gain even more.
+As there has been an increasing focus on securing critical sectors and public-private partnerships, cybersecurity companies that have a foothold or focus in the critical infrastructure space or those serving national agencies stand to gain even more.